subscribeRulesetItems

 The subscribeRulesetItems command allows you to subscribe to propositions that are the result of satisfied rulesets.
 You can do this by specifying which surfaces and schemas to filter by, and providing a callback function.

-Any time rulesets are evaluated, the callback function receives a result object with an array of propositions within it.
+Rulesets are evaluated each time a sendEvent command is sent.
+The callback function receives a result object with an array of propositions within it.

-subscribeRulesetItems command is the only way to get propositions that come from rulesets, since they are not returned alongside sendEvent results.alloy("subscribeRulesetItems", {
+subscribeRulesetItems command is the only way to get propositions that come from rulesets, since they are not returned alongside sendEvent results.
+You must set up your subscription before calling sendEvent to ensure that propositions are captured.alloy("subscribeRulesetItems", {

 surfaces: ["web://example.com/#welcome"],